MaxHalford/bike-sharing-history/README.md

 ### Example: build a custom archive from Git

-Clone only the city you need:
+It might be that the schema of the archives doesn't fully suit your application.
+The good news is that the git history is the source of truth.
+Indeed, you can build your own exports by looping through the git history of a particular city, and processing it however you want.
+Start by cloning only the city you need:

 ```sh
 git clone \